Everest Base Camp Trek via Salleri Overview

 - Private and Comfortable drive to Salleri

-- Experience the least explored and less crowded route to the Everest Base Camp
+- Experience the least explored and least crowded route to the Everest Base Camp

 - Explore the unexplored beauty of the region in its natural form